top of page

 BOYS STAFF & J-STAFF

 “Howdy!
-My name is Andy Dillard and I am excited to be returning to WAMAVA this summer as part of the admin team for the first time.
+My name is Andy Dillard and I am excited to be returning to WAMAVA this summer as part of the admin team for my 2nd summer.
 WAMAVA has been a part of my life, on and off, most of my life, as I grew up nearby in Maryland until I moved to Texas for college.
 I was a camper for about 3 summers during childhood and then served as a counselor for 3 years in a row, from 2013-2015.
-I loved Texas so much that I still call it home to this day with my wife Lizzie, and our two sons, Lucas (6) and Jackson (3).
+I loved Texas so much that I still call it home to this day with my wife Lizzie, and our two sons, Lucas (7) and Jackson (4).

-During the school year, I have worked in education as a physical education teacher for the last 8 years.
-Additionally, I serve in a leadership role as the Elementary PE & Health Coordinator.
+During the school year, I have worked in education as a physical education teacher for the last 9 years.
 In general, I am passionate about serving families and youth.
 I believe my time with children daily at work and at home has prepared me well to serve in my new leadership role at WAMAVA.

 I have found in my experiences that it is the one who falls down and continues to get back up again finds themselves worthy in the end.
 One of my favorite quotes by Ted Roosevelt says it well: “...if he fails, at least fails while daring greatly.”
 Camp was a place where I experienced failure many times as a young counselor and it helped prepare me for future experiences.